Preparing for Fellowship

 Fellowship is the highest award offered by the Faculty of General Dental Practice (UK) and is a pinnacle of achievement for the profession.
 It recognises the diversity of individual expertise and achievements.
-The diagram below positions the Fellowship award alongside membership categories:

 MOVING TO THE NEXT STAGE

 The Preparing for Fellowship programme is a unique opportunity to move your career to the next level.
 It allows you to consolidate personal development, evidence your professional practice and form new networks.

 Fellowship marks out a candidate's ongoing commitment to professional development, reflective practice and diligence in upholding the highest clinical and other standards in the following domains:

 The Preparing for Fellowship programme is particularly suited to individuals who can exhibit a significant contribution to the dental profession.
 You will be required to demonstrate important achievements and impact in the domains highlighted above, over a sustained period via an evidence based portfolio.
 Central to the portfolio is the reflective account, which demonstrates how your proficiency as a practitioner has developed through experiential learning.

 Shamir Mehta shares his thoughts on the 'Preparing for Fellowship' programme in our short video.

 Chair of the Fellowship Management Board

 Dr Paul Batchelor